'A sisterhood': Women wade the waters at Boats and Bluegrass

 But in order to stand, the women of bluegrass know they can't just sit around and wait.

 "It takes effort, you know?
-And we're willing to put in the effort," Faust said.
+And we're willing to put in the effort," Dunst said.

 Their efforts, manifesting in many ways from writing and performing to supporting and advocating.